MicrosoftDocs/SupportArticles-docs/support/azure/general/azure-batch-pool-resizing-failure.md

     This error means the quota for Spot/Low-priority vCPUs is reached.

-### Cause：Core quotas are insufficient
+### Cause: Core quotas are insufficient

-Azure Batch account is limited in the number of cores that it can allocate across all pools.
-Batch stops allocating nodes once that quota has been reached.
+Azure Batch account is limited in the number of cores it can allocate across all pools.
+The batch stops allocating nodes once that quota has been reached.

-Azure Batch has different core limits and quotas at different levels: Spot/low-priority vCPUs, Total dedicated vCPUs and Dedicated vCPUs per VM Series.
-You can check your current core quotas via Batch quota as shown below:
+Azure Batch has different core limits and quotas at different levels: Spot/low-priority vCPUs, Total dedicated vCPUs, and Dedicated vCPUs per VM Series.
+You can check your current core quotas via the Batch quota as shown below:

 :::image type="content" source="media/azure-batch-pool-resizing-failure/batch-account-quotas.png" alt-text="Screenshot that shows how to check core quotas.":::